April 13, 2016

-X-linked myotubular myopathy (XLMTM) is a rare genetic neuromuscular disorder that is characterized by muscle weakness that can range from mild to profound.
-Symptoms are often present at birth, but may first develop during infancy or early childhood.
-In rare cases, symptoms may not develop until later, even adulthood.
-Common symptoms include mild to profound muscle weakness, diminished muscle tone (hypotonia or "floppiness"), feeding difficulties, and potentially severe breathing complications (respiratory distress).
+X-linked myotubular myopathy (XLMTM) is a rare genetic neuromuscular disorder that is characterized by muscle weakness that is most typically severe but can range from mild to profound.
+Symptoms are often present at birth, though may develop later in infancy or early childhood.
+Rarely, symptoms may not present until adolescence or adulthood.
+Common symptoms include mild to profound muscle weakness, diminished muscle tone (hypotonia or “floppiness”), feeding difficulties, and potentially severe breathing complications (respiratory distress).
 Feeding difficulties and respiratory distress develop because of weakness of the muscles that are involved in swallowing and breathing.
 The overall severity of the disorder can range from mildly affected individuals to individuals who develop severe, life-threatening complications during infancy and early childhood.
 Most affected individuals have a severe form of the disorder and respiratory failure is an almost uniform occurrence.
 XLMTM is caused by mutations to the myotubularin (MTM1) gene.
-The disorder is inherited as an X-linked recessive condition.
-The disorder predominantly affects males, but female carriers can develop mild symptoms.
+The disorder is inherited as an X-linked condition.
+The disorder predominantly affects males, but female carriers, while typically asymptomatic, can develop a range of symptoms.
 In rare specific cases, females can develop a severe form similar to that seen in males.

 In the medical literature, centronuclear myopathy is generally used for the autosomal forms of the disorder and myotubular myopathy is generally used for the X-linked form.
 Distinguishing between the X-linked (myotubular) form and the autosomal forms is essential as the symptoms are usually more severe in the X-linked form.
 NORD has a separate report on centronuclear myopathy that describes the autosomal forms in greater detail.
 This report specifically deals with X-linked centronuclear (myotubular) myopathy.

-The specific symptoms and severity of XLMTM can vary greatly from one person to another.
-Some individuals may only develop mild symptoms; others develop serious life-threatening complications early during life.
-The disorder can prove fatal during infancy or childhood.
+The specific symptoms and severity of XLMTM can vary greatly from one person to another, though the majority of individuals with MTM have a severe presentation.
+While the disorder may be fatal during infancy or childhood, some affected individuals will only develop mild to moderate symptoms.
 Because of the variable nature of XLMTM, parents should talk to their child’s physician and medical team about their specific case, associated symptoms and overall prognosis.

-Long-term ventilation during infancy carries risks including recurrent infection, inadequate shallow breathing (hypoventilation), and lack of oxygen in the blood (hypoxia).
-Some cases of XLMTM will prove fatal during the first few months or years of life.
-However, in other cases, individuals will become independent of a ventilator or only require periodic assisted ventilation such as during sleep.
-A proportion of affected individuals will survive into the teen-age years and beyond.
+Some children with XLMTM will die during the first few months or years of life.
+Other individuals will survive this initial period but require 24 hour ventilator, feeding, and wheelchair support.
+However, other individuals will become independent of a ventilator or only require periodic assisted ventilation such as during sleep.
+A proportion of affected individuals will survive into the teenage years and beyond.
+Of note, long-term ventilation during infancy carries risks including recurrent infection, inadequate shallow breathing (hypoventilation), and lack of oxygen in the blood (hypoxia).

 In some individuals, growth parameters may be abnormal.
 In general, head circumference is larger than would be expected based on age and gender (macrocephaly).
 Affected infants may be in the 90th percentile for length at birth.
-Weakness of the facial muscles is often striking.
+Weakness of the facial muscles is often very obvious.

 Cognitive development and intelligence are usually unaffected, except in extremely rare cases or in individuals who suffer a significant hypoxic episode, in which the brain is deprived of oxygen.